Internet-Draft vcon primer November 2024

 5. Non-Discrimination: Organizations must not discriminate against consumers who choose to exercise their data privacy rights.

-6. Breach Notification: The large amounts of data held by organizations attracts cybercriminals, increasing the risk of data breaches.
+6. Breach Notification: The large amounts of data held by organizations attracts cyber criminals, increases the risk of data breaches.
 To mitigate the consequences of data breaches and incentivize advanced data security practices, most jurisdictions require prompt notification of affected individuals when breaches occur (within 30 days of discovery being the industry practice in the U.S.).
 This holds organizations accountable for data security and allows individuals to take protective actions.

 By addressing these areas, organizations can respect individual privacy rights and build trust with their customers or users.
 This approach aligns with many modern data protection regulations and best practices in privacy management.